LuciaBart/SMIchildbirth/README.md

 /Scripts:

-01_Birthsettingsdistribution.R: Descriptive analysis of the place of delivery (Figs. 2,3,4,5).
+01_Birthsettingsdistribution.R: Analysis of the place of delivery for the 4 countries in each follow-up (Figs. 2,3,4,5).

-02_Multiplepregnancies.R:
+02_Multiplepregnancies.R: Analysis of women with more than 1 child for the second follow-up (Figs. 7 and 8)

 ## Instructions for Reproduction